smikitky/chatgpt-md-translator/prompt-example.md

 <!--
 Copy this file as `prompt.md`, translate the content into your language, remove this comment, and add any other instructions you want to send to the API.
+Some of the instructions below are specific to React Docs.
+Feel free to remove or modify them.
 You will probably want to add a glossary for words that are often translated incorrectly or inconsistently.
 -->